Unusual Working Fluids

 Liquids that vapourise easily, when used in a stand-alone cycle, are not more efficient than water as a working fluid.
 Quite the reverse.
 See: Carnot's Law on the thermodynamics page.

-Lets now look at working fluids other than water.
-Their use goes back to the early history of heat engines.
+The use of working fluids other than water goes back to the early history of heat engines.
 Consider:

 THE WORKING FLUIDS OF COLONEL TORRENS: 1830